 BIOL W3500 -Independent study is an opportunity for full-time undergraduates in the College, SEAS and GS interested in laboratory research to share in the work of an ongoing research program in our Department or in a comparable laboratory elsewhere in the region.
 Projects should address a specific biological problem.
 Clinical projects are not allowed.
 While most projects are laboratory-based, computational projects that address specific biological issues are allowed.
-Projects are approved at the beginning of the course after review of the one page proposal, but Prof. Prywes can be consulted beforehand.
+Projects are approved at the beginning of the course after review of registration materials, but Ellie Siddens can be consulted beforehand.

-The grade for the work in the course is determined by Prof. Prywes in consultation with the sponsor.
-The grade is based on regular attendance in the laboratory, a demonstrable understanding of the underlying question being asked by the research, research findings, and a clear report on the work accomplished.
+The grade for the work in the course is determined by Ellie Siddens and Debby Mowshowitz in consultation with the sponsor.
+The grade is based on regular attendance in the laboratory, a demonstrable understanding of the underlying question being asked by the research, and a clear report on the work accomplished.
 Further details are below.

 A. Finding a research sponsor